Camden Air Quality Monitoring

 monitors, enabling you to view their locations and the data they collect.

-Improving air quality is a key priority for Camden.
+Improving air quality is a key priority for Camden, and we will use all resources at our disposal to play our part in achieving this.
 You can read

 more about what we are doing to reduce air pollution and how you can help on our air quality web pages.